brh55/Diggly-Front-End/readme.md

 ### Unit Testing
 This repository testing suite consist of:

 - [Jasmine: Testing Framework](http://jasmine.github.io/)
 - [PhantomJS: Headless WebKit](http://phantomjs.org/)
 - [Karma: Test Runner](https://karma-runner.github.io/0.13/index.html)

+#### Workflow
-1. To create a test, name the spec with a `.spec.js` suffix:
+1. Create a test, and name the spec with a `.spec.js` suffix:

-    ie: 'my.controller.spec.js'
+    ie: `my.controller.spec.js`

-2. To run test, use `$ gulp test`.
-During development, using `$ gulp test:auto` will save a considerable amount of time.
+2. After writing initial test, use `$ gulp test`
+    - `$ gulp test:auto` will re-run test on every change, and can save a considerable amount of time.

 3. The [Nyan Report](https://github.com/dgarlitt/karma-nyan-reporter) will output the testing results.